-Super crispy and perfectly seasoned Baked Sweet Potato Fries are only four ingredients away!
-You can even prep them ahead, making for an easy mouthwatering snack or side dish.
+Super crispy and perfectly seasoned Baked Sweet Potato Fries!
+Only need 4 ingredients to make this mouthwatering snack or side dish.

 Say hello to these healthy and flavorful Baked Sweet Potato Fries!
 Fresh from the oven, these crispy fries are a delicious and nutritious alternative to regular french fries.
 Your kids will love them for an after school snack or a special treat.